PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 - gelu*
 - sum**

-Adventages of in-place computation is:
+Adventages of in-place computation are:
 * lower memory usage.
 * improved performance of operators.